Macroeconomics Complete Study Guide

 Review: Scarcity and Opportunity Cost, Production Possibilities Curve, Determinants of Supply and Demand, Shifting Supply and Demand, Comparative Advantage,

-Game: Cost, Profit, and Revenue Activity, Production Possibilities Curve Activity (PPC), Sorting Determinants Activity (Determinants), Shifting Competitive Markets Activity (Market Shifts), Comparative Advantage Activity (Comparative ADV)
+Game: Cost, Profit, and Revenue Activity (opportunity cost), Production Possibilities Curve Activity (PPC), Sorting Determinants Activity (Determinants), Changes in Supply and Demand, Shifting Competitive Markets Activity (Market Shifts), Comparative Advantage Activity (Comparative ADV)

 Graph Drawing Practice: Production Possibilities Curve